BanerjeeLab-repertoire/Interface-density-and-viscoelasticity-of-heterotypic-condensates-determine-their-ability-to-suppress/README.md

-# Interface-density-and-viscoelasticity-of-heterotypic-condensates-determine-their-ability-to-suppress
+# Viscoelasticity and Interface Properties of Multi-Component Condensates Govern Protein Sequestration and Suppression of Amyloid Formation
-The repository contains the codes used for processing and analyzing data for the paper - "Interface density and viscoelasticity of heterotypic condensates determine their ability to suppress fibril formation".
+The repository contains the code used for processing and analyzing data for the paper- "Viscoelasticity and Interface Properties of Multi-Component Condensates Govern Protein Sequestration and Suppression of Amyloid Formation".

 # Software: Anaconda distribution v2024.10-1